What strange times these are.

 A couple months back, I devoted an entire post to the Sky Pond hike that departs from Glacier Gorge trailhead, passes Alberta Falls, and then travels many miles into the backcountry.
 But about 2 miles from the trailhead, the trail forks and the other branch leads to Mills, Jewel, and Black Lakes.
 This is the (somewhat) less popular half of the trail, and it’s a hike I really enjoyed.

-I completed this hike with my mom in June 2019; I’ve complained a couple times already about the endless winter we experienced last year, and this was yet another instance in which we were forced to navigate snow.
+I completed this hike with my mom in June 2019; I’ve complained a couple times already about the endless winter we experienced that year, and this was yet another instance in which we were forced to navigate snow.
 For anyone who’s never experienced this, hiking on snow is not easy.
 At all.

 Since I discussed the first section of this hike in the previous post, I’ll just summarize here.
 Past Alberta Falls, take the right fork at the first junction and the leftmost fork at the 3-way junction.
 This will put you on the path to Black Lake.